theupdateframework/taps/candidate-wireline-format.md

 All of these decisions about breaking changes to POUFs are left to the POUF author to allow for flexibility.

 Not all TUF implementations will use the same wireline format.
-To support this flexibility while still providing a structure for interoperability, each POUF is independent.
+Each different wireline format used by a TUF implementation can be represented by a POUF.
 While a given POUF will allow all implementations that adopt it to work together, POUFs may or may not be able to interoperate with each other.
 For example, implementers a and b may implement POUF p1.
 This means that a and b will be able to interoperate, but they will not necessarily be able to interoperate with implementers of POUF p2.
 It is important that implementations list in their documentation the POUF(s) that are supported as well as the version numbers for these POUF(s) so that other implementers looking to interoperate may refer to the relevant POUF.